 Use Insights to dive deep to improve performance:

 Monte Carlo generates dozens of Insight Reports to aid your data teams with tools to make the most informed and efficient decisions to minimize downtime and resource consumption.

 Some of the newest reports that we are excited to share with you are:

 - Heavy Queries: Queries from the last week with the longest runtime and most bytes scanned.
 The top 5 queries are shown for each warehouse and executor.
 This can be used to find and optimize queries that are causing performance issues or stressing resources.

 - BI Dashboard Analytics: Usage data for Looker dashboards such as totals views and days since last view.
 This can be used to decide which dashboards are safe to deprecate or delete as well as identify heavily used dashboards in a migration.

 - Field Health Suggestions: Top 100 table recommendations for Field Health monitors, based on Table Importance Score.
 This can be used to define important tables to be added to Field Health custom monitors.

 Those are just a few ways that you and your team can use Monte Carlo functionalities today, but the possibilities are endless.
 If you are looking for even more comprehensive guides and documentation, visit our Docs!

-Contact us if you have any questions about how we can help your team gain deeper insights on your data incidents, health, and performance.
+Book a time to speak with us in the form below if you have any questions about how we can help your team gain deeper insights on your data incidents, health, and performance.